 We advise the College community to continue monitoring the public exposure sites in Victoria, which are published online at: Public exposure sites.

-Commencing on Wednesday, 26th May 2021, staff, visitors, and Secondary School students aged 12 years and over are required to wear a face mask while inside College buildings.
-Staff, visitors, and students are not required to wear face masks while outside.
+Everyone over 8 years old must wear a face mask when travelling to and from school on public transport, taxis, or rideshare vehicles unless a lawful exception applies.
 Some students and staff are exempt from these requirements.
 The same exemptions to the wearing of face masks apply in schools as when people are out in the community.
-This includes students who are over the age of 12 and are unable to wear a face mask due to the nature of their disability.
+This includes students who are over the age of 8 and are unable to wear a face mask due to the nature of their disability.
 This also includes students or staff who have a medical condition, such as problems with their breathing, a serious skin condition on the face, a disability or a mental health condition.

 Student and Staff Support